lukasz-galka-algorithms/gutek/README.md

 3. **Java Development Kit (JDK)**: Required to compile and run the application.
     - Recommended version: `JDK 21` or newer (Java 21+ is supported)

+4. **Lombok Plugin**: If you plan to develop using an IDE, ensure the `Lombok` plugin is installed to support Lombok annotations.

 ## How to Use

 1. **Clone the repository**: